open-contracting/infrastructure/docs/guidance/example.md

 ```
 #### License

-The `license` field should contain a link to an appropriate data license.
-Further information about licensing can be found in our [OCDS guidance](https://standard.open-contracting.org/latest/en/implementation/licensing/).
+The `license` field should contain a link to the license that applies to the data in the package.
+Further information about licensing can be found in the [OCDS licensing guidance](https://standard.open-contracting.org/latest/en/implementation/licensing/).

 #### Publication policy

-The `publicationPolicy` field should contain a link to an OC4IDS publication policy with similar information to an [OCDS publication policy](https://standard.open-contracting.org/latest/en/implementation/publication_policy/).
-Please refer to that documentation for more details.
+The `publicationPolicy` field should contain a link to a guide for data users.
+For more information about what to include in a publication policy, refer to the [OCDS publication policy guidance](https://standard.open-contracting.org/latest/en/implementation/publication_policy/) and the [OCDS publication policy template](https://www.open-contracting.org/resources/ocds-1-1-publication-policy-template/).

 ### Project information

-An OC4IDS document may contain information about multiple infrastructure projects.
+A project package may contain information about multiple infrastructure projects.
 Each infrastructure project is represented as an entry in the `projects` array.
 The example contains information about one infrastructure project.

 ```eval_rst